 Start small and build your Lean Wardrobe piece by piece.
 There’s no need to rush.

-In this photo (right), Raphael from Gentleman’s Gazette is wearing a Ralph Lauren Purple Label suit he found on eBay twelve years ago.
+In this photo above, my buddy Raphael from Gentleman’s Gazette is wearing a Ralph Lauren Purple Label suit he found on eBay twelve years ago.

-Not only did he get it for a song—RLPL
+Not only did he get it for a bargain—RLPL

 Speaking of timeless…